Skip To Main Content

 Board Candidates

-Three Candidates for Three Board of Education Seats
+Three Candidates for Two Board of Education Seats

-There are three candidates running for three Board of Education seats.
+There are three candidates running for two Board of Education seats.
 The candidates are listed below as they will appear on the ballot per legal drawing order:

 Pittsford, NY 14534